Mini-SurveyMonkey/Mini-SurveyMonkey/README.md

 - **Hassan, Muhammad #101181439:** Back-end, Database schema, Documentation
 - **Evensen, Gabriel #101119814:** Testing, Documentation
 - **Beldjehem, Tarik #101187965:** POM.xml with Dependencies, Back-end, Documentation

+### Next Sprint Plan:

+Create new issues based on Milestone 2 and assign them.
+Work on adding more functionality to the application. including more survey editing and cleaner frontend UI.